rapha-pereira/botavio-bot/CONTRIBUTING.md

 For any queries or assistance, feel free to create an issue on the GitHub repo.

-Follow these steps to set up and integrate your Telegram bot within the Google Apps Script.:

 ## Setup

 **1. Fork the Repository**